axelhahn/bash_colorfunctions/docs/30_All_functions.md

   RAWCOLOR         an ansi color value eg. "30" or "1;42"

 EXAMPLES:
-  First you need to source the file colortest.sh.
+  First you need to source the file bash.

   (1)
   Show output of the command 'ls -l' in blue